finehq/fine/tiptap-extension-expert/README.md

 The Tiptap Extension Expert is an AI agent designed specifically for automating the process of generating and updating Tiptap extensions in your project.
 Extensions are generated based on your project's specifications, using resources that _you_ provide for the task.
 It might not be the magic pill you were looking for 💊, but this lovely agent will bring you a couple of steps further in your quest for the perfect editor.

 ## Setup

 > Already used our agents before?
 You can skip straight to the next section 🏃‍♂️

 To get started, install the fine-dev cli on your device by running `npm i -g @fine-dev/cli`.

-If you don't have an account on [Fine](https://thisis.fine.dev), start by running `npx fine-dev login` and follow the instructions.
+If you don't have an account on [Fine](https://thisis.fine.dev), start by running `fine-dev login` and follow the instructions.

 ### Deploy

 Running an agent requires deploying it to your workspace first.
-Do this, run the following command:
+To do this, run the following command:

- `npx fine-dev deploy -p [PATH_TO_YAML]`
+`fine-dev deploy -p [PATH_TO_YAML]`

 Got a success message?
 You're read to roll 🏎️